 Philadelphia

-The Schuylkill River Trail is a multi-use trail in Southeastern Pennsylvania with a projected length of almost 130 miles between Philadelphia and Pottsville.
-There are currently about 75 miles complete in sections, including a 30-plus mile stretch from Philadelphia to Parkerford.
-From there, cyclists can follow a 20-mile signed on-road route to Hamburg.
-In Hamburg, trail users can access a scenic seven-mile stretch to Auburn in Schuylkill County.
-The trail is a great way to enjoy the outdoors, exercise, or commute.
+The multi-use Schuylkill River Trail in southeastern PA will span almost 120 miles between Philadelphia and Frackville when completed.
+Currently, there are about 75 miles of completed sections, including a 30+ mile stretch from Philadelphia to Parkerford that’s perfect for a day-long hike or to explore over several days.
+In Hamburg, trail users can access a scenic seven-mile stretch to Auburn in Schuylkill County, while a 4.5-mile on-road section in Birdsboro includes old railroads offering beautiful views of the heritage area.
+The trail is a great way to enjoy the outdoors!

 2. The Great Shamokin Path